gonzalo-munillag/Blog/Posts/README.md

-**Here you may find posts without any implementation; these are mainly ideas or discussions.**
+**Here you may find posts without any implementation.
+Tese are ideas or discussions.**